 - Use a lime wedge to moisten the rim of a glass.

-- Dip the glass rim generously in fleur de sel and add some ice cubes to chill it.
+- Dip the glass rim generously in fleur de sel and set it aside.0.25 cup Fleur de sel

-- Put the Mezcal, lime juice, Triple sec, and agave syrup into your cocktail shaker with plenty of ice.
-Then shake well and strain it in the prepared glass.
+- Add the Mezcal, lime juice, Triple sec, and agave syrup into your cocktail shaker with plenty of ice.
+Then shake well and strain the drink over ice in the prepared glass.2 oz Mezcal, 1 oz Fresh lime juice, 0.5 oz Triple sec, 0.5 oz Agave syrup

 - Garnish with a lime wedge.